The Best Things to Do Alone in Philadelphia

 Noah’s take: Try to visit at least one museum in Philly since you’re in the birthplace of America.
 If the Constitution doesn’t spark your interest, visit the African American Museum in Philadelphia.

-17. Walk Across the Benjamin Franklin Bridge for the Most Epic Views on Your Solo Trip
+16. Walk Across the Benjamin Franklin Bridge for the Epic Views on Your Solo Trip

-After relaxing at Franklin Square, I wanted to get some iconic shots of the skyline as the sun was setting.
-I decided to make the trek from Pennsylvania to New Jersey via the Benjamin Franklin Bridge.
+After relaxing at Franklin Square, I wanted to get some iconic shots of the skyline during my Philly Solo trip.
+So, I decided to make the trek from Pennsylvania to New Jersey via the Benjamin Franklin Bridge.

-As I crossed the Delaware river on foot, I had amazing views of the Philly skyline.
+As I crossed over the Delaware River on foot, I had amazing views of the Philly skyline.
 Depending on how far you want to walk, you will find a great picture spot at the RCA Pier in Camden, New Jersey.

 My walk from Franklin Square to RCA Pier was 5 miles round-trip, so it took me a while.
 I was determined to walk from one state to another.
 However, you can get great photos even if you don’t walk the entire bridge.